 - 1. Conduct energy audits at Town facilities and develop a plan for implementation of resulting Energy Conservation Measures (ECMs). - 2.
 Expand the existing streetlight energy efficiency program. - 3.
 Undertake a vehicle fleet assessment to ascertain opportunities to decrease fleet fuel consumption by right-sizing vehicles for their tasks and replacing older vehicles with more efficient ones. - 4.
 Develop and implement a Green Fleet Policy to guide the future purchase and use of municipal fleet vehicles. - 5.
 Incorporate sustainability and resiliency decision-making criteria into the Town's capital improvement program. - 6.
 Seek ways to increase municipal operations and community-wide waste diversion rates to reduce solid waste disposal. - 7.
 Provide information to the community about free and discounted energy audits, appliance rebates, and other energy improvement programs available to residents and businesses. - 8.
 Educate Town residents about stormwater issues and proper management. - 9.
-Work with Green Fairhaven to expand their mission of promoting sustainability among the community. - Goal 3: Enhance Fairhaven's resiliency to the likely impacts of a changing climate.
+Work with Green Fairhaven to expand their mission of promoting sustainability among the community. - 10.
+Seek opportunities to adaptively reuse existing buildings to meet Town as well as community needs, for example, the new or joint Public Safety, and identify pathways to ensure that the transfer of surplus municipal facilities to private entities include provisions for adaptive reuse, for example, the conversion of the Oxford School Building into a senior housing complex.

+Goal 3: Enhance Fairhaven's resiliency to the likely impacts of a changing climate.